WalterObrifor/Library-Management-System/README.md

 ## Author - Walter Obrifor

 This project showcases my PostgreSQL skills for database management and analysis.
-To connect with me, kindly call me on +2349037580025 or visit my LinkedIn for more information:
+To connect with me, kindly call me on **+2349037580025** or visit my LinkedIn for more information:

 - **LinkedIn**: [Visit my LinkedIn Page](https://www.linkedin.com/in/walter-o-1658b21a0?trk=contact-info)

-Thank you for your interest in this project.
+Thank you for your time and welcome to my portfolio.
 Im looking forward to hearing from you soonest!